10-MONTH YOGA EDUCATION PROGRAM

 The 2022-2023 schedule looks like this:

-- An opening weekend October 9 – 11 to introduce you to the program, participants and lineage of Iyengar Yoga
+- An opening weekend in person at our Berkeley Studio: October 7 – 10 to introduce you to the program, participants and lineage of Iyengar Yoga

-- Every week you will attend a public class on Wednesday 5:45 – 7:15 PST pm zia zoom.
+- Every week you will attend the Sadhana Studies asana class on Wednesday 5:45 – 7:15 PST pm via zoom.

 - Two early morning intensives which run Monday – Friday from approximately 7 – 8 am PST: aimed to kick-start your asana and pranayama practices.

 - Ten weekend immersions covering yoga philosophy discussions, asana, pranayama, anatomy and Ayurveda.
 Friday evening approx 5 – 7 pm PST, Saturday morning and afternoon sessions and some Sunday morning sessions.

-- Peer-lead activities including study sessions and led practice on Tuesday and Thursday mornings.
+- Optional Peer-lead activities including study sessions and led practice on Monday and Friday mornings.

 Apprentices will have additional meetings on Sunday afternoons plus additional coursework.